wp-plugins/oik/trunk/readme.txt

 * oik is extendable - plugin developers can build on the oik base functionality
 * using the oik API: help, syntax information, examples AND HTML snippets can be produced for any plugin or theme that provides shortcodes

-oik includes a number of optional modules which can be activated as and when you need them:

-* oik-email-signature to help generate an email signature file for all your email messages
-* oik-header for custom page header image selection for pages, posts and custom post types
-* oik-sidebar gives you the ability to use Widget Wrangler with Artisteer v3 themes

-For WordPress designers, web site developers and plugin developers:

-* oik-bob-bing-wide to provide more lazy smart shortcodes: bw_plug, bob/fob bing/bong wide/hide wow, oik and loik, wp, wpms, bp, artisteer, drupal
-* oik-bwtrace provides an advanced trace function, which logs trace information to a file, rather than including it within the web page output
-* oik-shortc-shortcodes - shortcode help shortcodes: provides [bw_code] and [bw_codes] shortcodes
-* oik-fields - [bw_field] [bw_fields] shortcodes to display Custom Fields (post metadata) (beta version)

-For use in BuddyPress sites:

-* oik-bp-signup-email to intercept BuddyPress registration emails

-For use in bbPress sites:

-* oik-bbpress to strip tags from bbPress forum title tooltips

-Other plugins which use the oik API are also available on WordPress.org:

-* [oik-nivo-slider](http://wordpress.org/extend/plugins/oik-nivo-slider/) - [nivo] shortcode for the jQuery "Nivo slider" for posts, pages, attachments and custom post types
-* [oik-privacy-policy](http://www.wordpress.org/extend/plugins/oik-privacy-policy) - generate a privacy policy page, compliant with UK cookie law (EU cookie directive)
-* [cookie-cat](http://www.wordpress.org/extend/plugins/cookie-cat) - [cookies] shortcode to list the cookies your website may use
-* [uk-tides](http://wordpress.org/extend/plugins/uk-tides/) - [bw_tides] shortcode for tide times and heights in the UK  (replaces oik-tides)
-* [bbboing](http://www.wordpress.org/extend/plugins/bbboing) - obfuscate text but leave it readable

-ALL of the plugins are developed using a set of functions that can make PHP and HTML coding a bit easier.
-These are known as the bobbing wide application programming interface (bw API).

 == Installation ==
 1. Upload the contents of the oik plugin to the `/wp-content/plugins/oik' directory